nesterone/sf-eng-init-bazzika/00-bootcamp/02-planing-and-time-management/planing-and-time-management.md

 Joe, **How can** I install this library to the project ?

-Re-read it and switch from the question to other activity: play in billiard, tennis, drink a cup of tea ... or just go for a walk.
+Re-read it and switch from the question to other activity: switch to other task, play in billiard, tennis, drink a cup of tea ... or just go for a walk.
 The main idea is to not think about question.
 You even can take another task for a while.
-If after 10-15 mins no any `insight` then you can ask question your colleges.
+If after 10-15 mins no any `insight` then you can ask question your colleges

-#####Use your mind on 100%
+##### Use your mind on 100%

 > Remember, if question appears in your mind, then answer already there, you just need to find it ...

 **[⬆ back to top](#table-of-contents)**

-## Time management
+### Time Management

-1. All your working day ( N hours) should be prepared and stored at your repository
-2. During planing, please, take to account recommendations from this article
-3. Don't spend more time on the task then it requires
-4. Always clarify time dedicated for the task
+1. Each task has to be presented in our issue tracker
-5. Task has to be like "Do something in 5 hours" but not "Do something"
+1. Task has to be like "Do something in 5 hours" but not "Do something"
-6. If you spend more time then expected then inform your mentor
+1. Don't spend more time on the task then it requires
-7. Work on task before the first blocker.
-Once blocker appears inform your mentor as early as possible.
-If no any corrections/suggestions/instruction then switch to other task
-8. Acceptable to spend some extra time to eliminate blocker themselves, let's say 10..30 mins.
-Mentor desires if you have to spend more time
+1. Try to complete as much tasks as possible
-9. Write all completed actions and occurred problems.
+1. Write all completed actions and occurred problems.
 It would be ground for increasing time limit for the task
-10. Try to complete as much tasks as possible
-11. Absence of time isn't a reason in cases like: "I was working on task A that's why haven't done task B".
+1. Absence of time isn't a reason in cases like: "I was working on task A that's why haven't done task B".
 Exceptions are
     * dependent tasks, when incomplete A is a blocker for B.
-	* tasks with explicitly set highest priority where output is concrete result
-12. Try to work evenly.
+1. Try to work evenly.
 For example you have a task for 6 hour but delivery is in 3 days, it's ok to split for 2 hours per day.
 Work on few tasks simultaneously each day by combining complex and easy tasks
-13. Lear to effectively use time-frames for performing small sub-tasks.
+1. Lear to effectively use time-frames for performing small sub-tasks.
 For example
     * build of the project
     * execution of tests
     * docs/email
-	* TODO
-14. If you **naturally** can't work on few tasks simultaneously, don't hesitate and inform your mentor
-15. There are 4 categories of tasks
-	* urgent important
-	* not urgent important
-	* urgent and not important
-	* not important and not urgent
-16. If you have done all urgent and important tasks for current iteration, take a look in future materials and try to prepare sketch plan for it, then go back for learned section and read additional materials like articles,books or bonus tasks.
+1. If you have done all urgent and important tasks for current iteration, take a look in future materials and try to prepare sketch plan for it, then go back for learned section and read additional materials like articles,books or bonus tasks.

 **[⬆ back to top](#table-of-contents)**

-## Daily Plan and Worklog
+## Planing

 1. Trainees create their personal `daily plans` at the end of the day or in the morning and put them to their repository.
 1. A plan includes a list of tasks to be done on the following day.